Balochistan University of Information Technology, Engineering & Management Sciences: Research and reputation

 The institute's research activities are governed by the Office of Research, Innovation, and Commercialization (ORIC) led by Dr. Anayatullah Baloch.
 It is responsible for promoting and enhancing quality research activities and publications.
 The office assists in Board of studies and conducts Advanced Studies and Research Board (ASRB) meetings to review research projects and coordinate with the academic departments for holding research activities.
-Research funding are sponsored by different national and international sponsoring agencies including Higher Education Commission, ALP (Agricultural Linkage Program),Ministry of Science & Technology, Pakistan Science Foundation (PSF), International Science Foundation, World Health Organization (WHO), FAO / International Atomic Energy Agency (IAEA), International Fund for Agricultural Development (IFAD), and NIH USA.
+Research funding are sponsored by different national and international sponsoring agencies including Higher Education Commission, ALP (Agricultural Linkage Program), Ministry of Science & Technology, Pakistan Science Foundation (PSF), International Science Foundation, World Health Organization (WHO), FAO / International Atomic Energy Agency (IAEA), International Fund for Agricultural Development (IFAD), and NIH USA.
 The Research Grants Program provides support for research projects in the following fields of Biotechnology and Informatics, Basic and Applied Sciences, Engineering, Information Technology, Administrative Sciences, and Arts.
 Projects funded by ORIC mainly focus national interest and funds both academic and industrial projects.
 In the 2012-2017 session, the university spent 10501691.63 RS in research.

-Student life

-BUITEMS is the patron of the annual Quetta Literary Festival (www.quettalf.org).
-Buitems Olympiad is the annual festival held by BUITEMS every year.
-It is the largest student-managed socio-cultural festival.
-It is a one-week festival and is normally held in October.
-Competition activities include cultural show competitions, sports, chess, scrabble etc. This festival brings together the students of both compasses (city campus, Takatu campus) and administrations to organize different competitions.
-Around 1000 athletes participate in this event from among students and staff member.
-Apart from this Students Affairs plays a vital role in organizing many other extra-Curricular activities throughout the year.
-It conducts at least three events in a week which includes guest lectures, workshops, and other related activities.
-Competitions include programming competitions, wall art competition, and robotics.
-These events aim to introduce students to various technical fields, research happening in various fields and entrepreneurship development.

-Business Incubation is another annual competition held by BUITEMS which allows students to think out of the box and present business ideas.

-BUITEMS has a sports complex which consists of a table tennis court, badminton, volleyball, tennis courts.
-Fully equipped Gym is part of the sports complex.
-Cricket Stadium and football ground is another opportunity for cricket and football lovers.

-Community service has been another important aspect of life at BUITEMS.
-BUITEMS faculty members happily volunteer their time for performing community service and transforming their lives to become better citizens and learn more dynamically.
-Students and staffs of BUITEMS work as volunteers in activities like educating the poor whose families are unable to finance their children, helping the citizens of the province in their career planning through various career counseling programs.
-Besides these, a large number of citizens have been helped by BUITEMS with BUITEMS blood donation.